 For the Icing

-- Whisk together the powdered sugar, peanut butter, and 2 Tbsp of the almond milk.
-If needed, add more almond milk in ½ Tbsp increments until desired consistency.
+- Whisk together the powdered sugar, peanut butter, and 2 tablespoon of the almond milk.
+If needed, add more almond milk in ½ tablespoon increments until desired consistency.
 If the icing it too runny, sprinkle in some more powdered sugar and mix.

 - Add the icing to a pipping bag with a small tip or use a ziplock bag with a cut in the corner and an icing tip.
 Pipe each cookie with a design of your choice.
 Top with chopped nuts if desired for a little aded something!
 Let the icing dry completely before storing in an airtight container.
 They will keep for up to 5 days on the counter or a week in the fridge